Kruthiksp/Java8/README.md

         -> Avoid duplicates (assume multiple departments can have employees with the same name).
         -> Sort the names alphabetically.
         -> Collect into a List<String>.
+13. You are given a list of Department objects.
+Each Department has a list of Employee objects.
+	Get a Map where:
+		Key: Department name
+		Value: List of names of employees in that department who earn more than ₹60,000 The employee names should be sorted alphabetically.
 </pre>

 <h2>Bonus Problem Statements</h2>